Sync Clerk data to your app with webhooks

 Clerk uses svix

-to deliver webhooks, so you'll use it to verify the webhook signature.
+to deliver and verify webhooks.
 Run the following command in your terminal to install the package:

 npm install svix